jfmartinz/ResourceHub/UI-UX Design/README.md

 </table>

-### Popular UI/UX Design Challenges
+### UI/UX Design Challenges

-> Discover a set of design challenges that unleash your potential, while creating a stunning portfolio
+> Discover a set of design challenges that unleash your potential, while creating a stunning portfolio.

 <table width="100%" id="challenges"><!--Added a section to discover design challenges-->
       <tr>